VA Medical Malpractice FAQ’s

 We understand that you might have many questions.
 This is a difficult process and our goal is to help you through this process.

-We have addressed many common questions regarding veterans medical malpractice.
+We have addressed many common questions regarding VA medical malpractice.

 - If I’ve been injured by the U.S. government or a U.S. government employee, what should I do?

 - What is the Federal Tort Claims Act?

 - Who may file a claim against the government under the Federal Tort Claims Act?